-THE DISTRICTThe District is a political subdivision of the State located in Milam and Williamson Counties.
+THE DISTRICTThe District is a political subdivision of the State of Texas (the "State" or "Texas") located in Williamson & Travis Counties.
 The District is governed by a seven-member Board of Trustees (the "Board").
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools, who is the chief administrative officer of the District.
 Support services are supplied by consultants and advisors.
-See "INTRODUCTION -

-Description of the District" herein.
+See "INTRODUCTION - Description of the District" herein.